BetonQuest/BetonQuest/docs/Documentation/Configuration/Version-Changes/Migration-2-3.md

     io: suppress
 ````

-and if you only want sounds and no message, you configure the io to sound like this: `io: sound`.
+and if you only want sounds and no message, you use `sound` instead of `suppress` as io.

 ### 3.0.0-DEV-217 - Item Type :gear: